Start Your Own Food for Life Project

 One of the key teachings of the Vedas is that all sentient beings are essentially equal in spiritual quality and thus intimately connected through a beautiful symbiotic web of service.
 Essentially, we are all one big family, seemingly separated by race, gender and species, but in reality, inseparable and interdependent.

-With this understanding, I felt the need to expand the scope of the Food for Life charity, from an outreach program of ISKCON members to a social change movement that anyone could embrace and participate in.
+With this understanding, I felt the need to expand the scope of the Food for Life charity, from an outreach program of Krishna Temple members to a social change movement that anyone could embrace and participate in.

 What you have here is a condensed instructional booklet that can serve to empower you and your friends, church, or community group to start your very own feeding program based on the same principles that govern every Food for Life program.
 It is my hope that your project will become an affiliate of the founding charity.